aoijs/aoi.js/README.md

 ## About
-Aoi.JS is a package with simplified and ready-to-use functions for Discord Bot Developers to develop their own Discord Bot.
+Aoi.JS is a package with simplified and ready-to-use functions for Discord Bot Developers to develop their own Discord Bots.

 Aiming to be the easiest package to learn <br>
 It's swift and flexible using functions. </br>